aaroncampf/Aaron.Reports/README.md

 # Simple-WPF-Reports
 Designed to be the simplist report generator possible.
-You do not need use datasets, just use simple imperative code to build the report one line at a time.
+You do not need to use datasets, just use simple imperative code to build the report one line at a time.
 Everything in a report other then the header and footer are sections.